-All authorised Food Enforcement Officers are based at The Annexe, Council Office, High Street, Elgin.
-Moray Council service delivery points are based at the Access Points in the towns of Elgin, Forres, Keith and Buckie.
-The Access Point in Eglin is available from 8.45am until 5pm Monday to Friday, the other access points are available alternate mornings and afternoons.
+All authorised Food Enforcement Officers are based at Council offices, High Street, Elgin.
+The Annexe also has a reception where documents can be dropped off and information hubs are available in all libraries where persons can access online services and free phone the contact centre.
 The Environmental Health team provides a service from 7am until 7pm.
-Officers are available out with these hours should the situation demand.
+Officers can be available out with these hours should the situation demand.
 The Council's emergency telephone number is available 7 days a week.